 Instant registration is available in the area.
 Includes popular tourist spots such as Hiroshima Station and Hiroshima Peace Memorial Museum.

 Additional Free Wi-Fi Japan Spots

 Come equipped with your “guest code”, which you get before your trip via email.
-Else, it can be gotten from Osaka Mitsukoshi Isetan department store or at the information Booth at Kyoto Station.
+Else, it can be gotten from the Osaka Mitsukoshi Isetan department store or at the Information Booth at Kyoto Station.

 Wi-Fi Japan Hotspots for a Fee

 You may find it more convenient to pay a small fee and have access to hundreds of Wi-Fi hotspots all over Japan.
 Check the details of each offer, however as they are geared towards the locals, so many do not have English instructions and may require a local credit card or local address.
 Tip: A one-day pass is available as well.

 Personal WIFI hotspots are the newest option.
 Known as MiFi, personal Wi-Fi, or pocket Wi-Fi, they are small, battery-powered devices that easily connect to a local wireless network.
 This is the way to go if you want full access to your iPad and iPhone while touring.
 They are available as low-cost rentals from major airports or by ordering online for delivery to your choice of location.
 When done, simply return it in the envelope provided.

 Cellphones can be rented if you prefer to leave your own one at home.
 This can be a good deal as the phone serves both as a rental phone and as means for connecting to the internet on the go.
 Most cellphone models are available for rental at Japanese airports or via the internet for delivery to your home or hotel.

 Another option is to use your own mobile phone or tablet, with a prepaid SIM card which will allow normal unlimited internet access.
 Please note: This is not available if your device is locked to a specific provider.

 Although generally very costly, International roaming is an option for some.
 Check out details carefully with your local provider before traveling.